Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 On my first day at work, I got lost in the factory.
 I asked around, but I could only speak my native language at the time, and many people ignored me, so I was helpless.

 I had no choice, so I went back to the dormitory.
-My sister happened to be in the dormitory and she said, "Why did you come back on your first day at work?
+My sister happened to be in the dormitory and she said, "Why did you come back on your first day at work ?"

 I said I couldn't find the workshop.
 Oh my God, she lauged at me and sent me to the workshop door in a very angry manner.